Education MA, Adult Learning in Informal and Formal Contexts I, 7.5 credits

 Content

-The course includes educational research and theories concerning adult learning in both informal and formal contexts.
-Students are required to produce a written paper on adult learning, which discusses and problematizes key scientific concepts in relation to empirical material dealing with adult learning in various contexts.
+The course addresses educational research and theories of adult learning in both informal and formal contexts.
+The course includes the writing of a text on adult learning that is to discuss and critically examine central scientific concepts in relation to empirical material concerning adult learning in various settings.

 Entry requirements